Older man taking a tablet

 Because NETs is not a common condition, it is even more important for you to get as much support as possible.
 There are other people like you and many groups that want to help you.

-NET Patient Network is a patient support and advocacy group for NET patients in Ireland.
-It organises patient support meetings and distributes information specific to Ireland.
+NET Patient Network is a patient support and advocacy group for NETs patients in Ireland.
+It provides information on NETs and organises patient support meetings. www.neuroendocrinecancer.ie

 More information about NETs treatment